-Keeping Blue Fin Tunas is totally forbidden in Monaco, French and Italian waters.
-YFS members are engaged in a scientific program and are accredited by the Monaco Fishing Federation for tagging and releasing Blue Fin Tunas.
+Keeping a bluefin tuna on board is totally prohibited in Monegasque waters.
+It is tolerated under certain conditions in French and Italian waters.
 In any case, there is no way or reason to keep a Blue Fin Tuna onboard during a fishing trip.
 We are using specific fishing techniques to release our catches.
 All Blue Fin Tunas will be “Tag and Released”.

 The involvement of recreational fisheries in this project is strategic under several points of views.
 First of which, is key to impact all important stakeholders in terms of awareness and conservation issues regarding Blue Fin Tuna.
 Through the definition of best practices for catch and release, we aim at improving survival rates on Blue Fin Tuna that will be beneficial for that species.